BlueM/http-response-assert/README.md

 ## Debug output

 This module uses the [debug module](https://www.npmjs.com/package/debug) for enabling debug output.
-This means that using an environemnt variable named “DEBUG” you can control whether you would like to get debug output for this module and, if yes, what kind of debug output:
+This means that using an environment variable named “DEBUG” you can control whether you would like to get debug output for this module and, if yes, what kind of debug output:

 * To get debug output only for the module core (`index.js`), use it like this: `DEBUG=@bluem/http-response-assert,@bluem/http-response-assert:network:* node script.js`